adrianmaciuc/playwright-framework/README.md

 #### 3.1 Playwright main config file

-A few key points to highlight some of the reasons behind the values set:
+A few key points to highlight some of the reasons behind the values set in `playwright.config.ts`:

 - `Timeouts` are important to avoid failing tests that take too long to throw an error in CI.
 If needed , read [this article about timeouts](https://www.bondaracademy.com/blog/playwright-timeout-30000ms-exceeded)
 - It focuses on full paralelisation.
 If needed, [read this article](https://blog.martioli.com/playwright-with-allure-reporter-published-on-aws-s3-bucket-full-parallelization/)